Timeline: Managing the outbreak of COVID-19

 A new kit has been developed to collect nasopharyngeal swab samples from people with fever and respiratory conditions at checkpoints.
 It takes 3 hours to get the result.

-Tzu Chi: The foundation initiated a vegetarianism campaign among volunteers.
+Tzu Chi: A vegetarianism campaign has been initiated among volunteers

 Adopting a vegetarian diet is not only healthy but also one of the best ways to stay away from the source of virus, therefore, a vegetarianism campaign is initiated among volunteers.